huyhoang-mike/Image-Assistant/README.md

 ## Overview

 The Image Assistant project aims to provide a user-friendly web platform for image analysis and editing.
-It leverages a combination of front-end technologies such as HTML, CSS Bootstrap, and back-end framework Django Python.
+It leverages a combination of front-end technologies such as HTML, CSS, Javascript, and back-end framework Django Python.
 The project integrates various AWS services to enhance its functionality, including S3 for object storage, Lambda functions for serverless image processing, API Gateway for secure interaction, Rekognition for image analysis, EC2 for computational capabilities, and CloudWatch for monitoring resource usage.

 ## Functionality